ax-vasquez/go-wedding-api/README.md

 **Quick steps**

+1. `make setup`
-1. `setup.sh`
+1. `make run`
-1. `docker-compose up -d`
-1. `go run main.go`

 ### Generating the `.env` file

+Running `make setup` to bootstrap your local environment for development.

-The provided `setup.sh` script will generate the `.env` file for you and preload defaults.
+The `setup` target will generate the `.env` file for you and preload defaults.
 You can edit the generated variable values as-needed, as well as add to the `.env` file if you need.
-If you somehow get into a state where you're missing a necessary environment variable, you can re-run `setup.sh` to add the missing variables back to your `.env` file non-destructively.
+If you somehow get into a state where you're missing a necessary environment variable, you can re-run `make setup` to add the missing variables back to your `.env` file non-destructively.
 It will not overwrite values for required variables that you may have edited.

 ### Starting the containers